History of Tulsa, Oklahoma: "America's Most Beautiful City": 1940–1960

-A master plan for the city that resulted in the creation of numerous parks, along with such attractions as its oil mansions, beautiful churches, museums and rose gardens, led to Tulsa being dubbed "America's Most Beautiful City" in the 1950s.
+The numerous parks, along with such attractions as its oil mansions, beautiful churches, museums and rose gardens, led to Daniel Longwell calling Tulsa "America's Most Beautiful City" in the June 1957 issue of Reader's Digest for, as Danney Goble described in 1997, "its landscaped airport" and "gaily decorated public buildings" among other architecture.

+On July 10, 1950, the United States Junior Chamber officially opened its new headquarters in Tulsa.

 In 1957, a brand new 1957 Plymouth Belvedere, nicknamed Miss Belvedere by the 2007 Oklahoma centennial co-chairperson, was buried underground near the downtown courthouse in an enclosed 6 in thick concrete tomb to celebrate Oklahoma's semi-centennial.
 The plaque above the burial stated the car was to be excavated in 2007 to celebrate Oklahoma's centennial.
 Included in the concrete enclosure was a time capsule with items including an American flag, proclamations from the city government, and more.
+A contest also took place, under which, the car and 100 dollars in a savings account were to be awarded to the person (or their descendant) who would come the closest in guessing the city's population in 2007.
 By the time the car was excavated in 2007, the concrete tomb had leaked so that the car's engine had become a pile of rust.
 The time capsule had remained intact.
+The contest was won by a Raymond Humbertson (who had never actually lived in the Tulsa area), whose guess of 384,743 came the closest to the actual 382,457.
+However, he died in 1979, his wife died in 1988 and they had no children, so the car with the savings account (grown to $666.85 since) were instead awarded to his surviving sisters and nephew, who passed it on to a restoration firm.
 In 2015, it was announced that rust removal work on Miss Belvedere was finished, and she would be displayed at the Historic Auto Attractions Museum in Roscoe, Illinois.

 During the 1950s, Tulsa annexed 25.80 sqmi, increasing its total area to 49.93 sqmi.
 One such area was the square mile suburb known as Highland Park, which was annexed in 1956.